How To Deal With Today's News Cycle As A Sensitive Person

-If you are experiencing anxiety or depression, don't do anything to make it worse.
-Talk to your health-care provider if something in the larger world is increasing these feelings.
-If finding a balanced way to be involved in issues you care about in the larger world seems hard, don't make it worse by being hard on yourself.
-Be gentle with yourself as you negotiate looking at suffering in the larger world.
 We need sensitive people who are aware, awake, and actively trying to make the world a better place for everyone.
 And your participation level is always dependent upon your own personal emotional health, and emotional needs, in the moment.
 Prioritize yourself, which is something sensitive people may find it helpful to be reminded to do.
-If you'd like to learn more about celebrating your sensitivity, pick up my latest book, Angel Intuition.
+If you'd like to learn more about celebrating your sensitivity, pick up my book Self-Care for Empaths.

 If you refuse to look at suffering in the larger world, it can create an unhealthy pattern in which you also downplay or ignore the suffering of loved ones or even yourself.
 It can be very difficult to look at pain and suffering, whether it's our own or being experienced by people on the other side of the world.
 Yet it's also a part of life.
 Find your own pattern of dealing with this difficult part of being human, and celebrate all the magic, beauty, joy, and wonder in the world too.

-Finally, don't forget that every day there are examples of amazingly positive things happening in the world too!
-You might read an article about people reuniting after being separated by circumstances beyond their control for decades, or activists making a difference in an underserved community, or someone overcoming intimidating odds to make their personal dream come true.
+Finally, don't forget that every day there are examples of amazingly positive things happening in the world too.
+To remind yourself of them, you might read an article about people reuniting after being separated by circumstances beyond their control for decades, or activists making a difference in an underserved community, or someone overcoming intimidating odds to make their personal dreams come true.
 Look for photos of people around the world smiling, triumphing, and helping one another out.
 Digesting this global good news as well will create balance, inspire and motivate you, and nourish your spirit.